|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Hanna is buried at Twin Hills Memorial Park in Muncy, PA.

-Besley is buried at National Memorial Cemetery of the Pacific (Punchbowl) at section U, site 10.
+Besley was buried on May 13, 1959 at National Memorial Cemetery of the Pacific (Punchbowl) at section U, site 10.

 Darlene Ryan adds: